tiffcrockett/README-Generator/generatedReadme.md

 ## Description

-describe
+describe project here.

 ## Installation

-install
+how to install

 ## Usage

-steps
+steps to use the app

 ## Contributing

-guidelines
+guidelines for contributing

 ## Test

-undefined
+how to test

 ## License